Winter Weather Information:

 Drop-ins to this class are welcome!

-Improve your well-being through a combination of balance, stretching, physical movement and creative expression.
+Improve your well-being and feel connected to others through a combination of balance, stretching, physical movement and creative expression.
 This class accommodates everyone.
 No prior dance or yoga experience required.

 * Pilates: Rebuilding your core strength and balance